Silent Signs You Could Be Suffering From Post-Traumatic Stress

 People who are in a relationship and suffer from PTSD often find that their romantic relationships become dysfunctional.
 They may also engage in promiscuous behaviour.
 “You’ll probably have problems with intimacy, and likely can’t talk about your traumatic experience because it’s just too upsetting,” says Ken Yeager, PhD, clinical director of the Stress, Trauma and Resilience (STAR) Program at The Ohio State University Wexner Medical Center.

-Learn to spot the signs you could be suffering from high-functioning depression.
+Learn to spot the signs of high-functioning depression.

 Concentration may be challenging if you have PTSD.
 “Even ordering lunch at your favourite restaurant can become difficult as it’s difficult to pick between multiple options,” says Dr. Yeager.
 “For example, you’ll be at the grocery store, but won’t be able to remember the items you came to buy.”
 As a result, you may feel confused and depressed.